 Back in 2018, BossLogic shared artwork of Dacre Montgomery as the MCU’s Wolverine.
 Of course, this got many fans thinking and considering him for the role.

-Even if Marvel Studios Head Kevin Feige is trying to persuade Hugh Jackman to return, he couldn’t play the role for much longer anyway.
+Even if Marvel Studios Head Kevin Feige is trying to persuade Hugh Jackman to return or join the MCU, he couldn’t play the role for much longer anyway.

 Whether or not Montgomery is teasing something bigger by sharing the images all these years later remains to be seen.
 It could just be that he liked the pics.
 Of course, he removed the images soon after posting.
 You can read into that however you like.